-Fentanyl Withdrawal Symptoms, Effects, and Duration
+Fentanyl Withdrawal Symptoms and Timeline

-Fentanyl is a potent opioid that the DEA has classified as a Schedule II drug, meaning that while it does have medical uses, it also has a very high potential for abuse, addiction, and overdose.1 It is available in various forms, including tablets, transdermal patches, lollipops, a spray used under the tongue, and as an injection.
+Fentanyl is a potent opioid that the DEA has classified as a Schedule II drug, meaning that while it does have medical uses, it also has a very high potential for abuse, addiction, and overdose.1 It is available in various forms, including tablets, transdermal patches (Duragesic), lollipops, a spray used under the tongue, and as an injection.
 The drug is used for chronic and persistent severe pain that cannot be managed by other means.1, 2

 Fentanyl withdrawal symptoms resemble those of other opioids, and they can often be distressing and painful.
 Since fentanyl is a fast-acting medication, withdrawal signs may appear roughly 6–12 hours after last use, and the timeline lasts up to a week in most cases.4

 Tolerance means a person’s repeated use of a drug causes changes in the person’s system that reduce the effects of the drug.1 When this happens, the person may take larger doses to achieve the same effects they felt before.